abelchiao/stroke-prediction-data-ruby-etl/README.md

 ___
 ## Extract

-The extract step reads in each row of the CSV, maps it to a hash, downcases the keys, and yields it to the transform steps.
+The extract step reads in each row of the CSV, maps it to a hash, downcases the keys, and then yields the row to the transform steps.

 ```ruby
 class SourceCSV